Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding

+We thank Tarek Naous, Michael Ryan, Fan Bai, Shuheng Liu, Junmo Kang, Duong Minh Le and anonymous reviewers for their helpful feedback on this work.
+We also would like to thank Azure’s Accelerate Foundation Models Research Program graciously providing access to API-based models, such as GPT-4.
 This research is supported in part by the NSF (IIS-2052498, IIS-2144493 and IIS-2112633), ODNI and IARPA via the HIATUS program (2022-22072200004).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.